-Hokkaido gets increasingly popular among foreign and Japanese investors, who want to find cheaper property, a holiday retreat or just a place to escape the hustle and bustle.
+Hokkaido gets increasingly popular among foreign and Japanese investors, who want to find less costly properties, a holiday retreat, or just a place to escape the cities.

 In this article, I explain all the essentials you need to know when buying property in Hokkaido.